-Union Capital’s history extends through nearly 50 years.
+Union Capital’s history extends over 50 years.
 Through this period, we have continually refined our approach to meet the needs of the owners and the management teams.

 1968Union Capital is founded by Chicago native, James C. Marlas, with big dreams and $5,000.
 His vision is to invest in small and medium sized companies and accelerate their growth by providing them with greater access to capital and allowing management to meaningfully participate in the value they help create.